 Wait for the market to cool off.
 Your chance of getting “burned” will likely be much lower!

 The market works in cycles.
 Currently we are still experiencing a bull market, or up cycle.
 It’s very easy for one to keep investing when they keep seeing their retirement savings increase.
 However, what happens when we hit a down cycle, or bear market.
 Our instinct could be to take our money out, or switch to cash so we don’t get burned.
 Stick with your habits.
 You have a long way to go until retirement.
 If you pull all of your money out you may miss out on the upswing when it occurs, or worse could be burned with tax penalties.

-It’s natural to feel worried and want to keep all your hard earned retirement savings “risk-free”.
+It’s natural to feel worried and want to keep all your hard earned retirement savings “away from riskier investments”.
 The market is not risk free.
 You should actually keep investing just like you did when the market was climbing.
 For example, if you had kept investing through the downturn of 2008, the money invested money, most likely, would have tripled right alongside the S&P 500.
 Stick with your habits.
 You’ve got to think long term.
 Even if your sixty years old, your account will be there for you when you’re eighty.
 Talk with your adviser.
 Find a tolerable amount of risk for you.
 Above all stick with you plan!
 You will find, more often than not, sticking with your habits in hard times can pay the best dividends of all.

 This week was special on the Let’s Talk Future show.
 We talked with Orlando Chief of Police John Mina.
 To our interview with him, any of our other guests, or simply get some more advice on how to plan for your retirement follow the link.

 “Someone’s sitting in the shade today, because some planted a tree a long time ago.” – Warren Buffet